mes-aides/ops/README.md

 Development is done using Vagrant and the Ubuntu version used in production: Ubuntu 14.04 64 bit (trusty).

-The `vagrant up --provider virtualbox` command should gives you a fully functionning Mes Aides instance.
+The `vagrant up --provider virtualbox` command should give you a fully functioning Mes Aides instance.

 Currently, it gives you:

-- A MongoDB instance with default settings
+- A MongoDB instance with default settings.
-- Mes-aides on port 8000 (ExpressJS application)
+- Mes Aides on port 8000 (ExpressJS application).
-- OpenFisca on port 2000 (Python via gunicorn)
+- OpenFisca on port 2000 (Python via gunicorn).
-- Mes-aides on port 80 thanks to NGINX proxy
+- Mes Aides on port 80 thanks to NGINX proxy.

 ### Iterations